sveawebpay/php-integration/apidoc/files/BuildOrder/CreditOrderRowsBuilder.php.txt

     public $orderType;

     /**
-     * CreditInvoiceOrder().
-Required.
-Use InvoiceId recieved with deliverOrder response.
+     * Required for CreditInvoiceOrder() -- use InvoiceId recieved with deliverOrder response.
      * @param numeric $invoiceIdAsString
      * @return $this
      */